 1. Cowboys and Indies: The Epic History of the Record Industry by Gareth Murphy

 Cowboys and Indies is the first and most comprehensive history of the recording industry.
 This volume is incredibly well researched through interviews with and memoirs of some of the biggest names and game-changers in the industry.
 Spanning the earliest invention of a sound recording device in the 19th century to the current era of music technology, this novel is a must have for anyone hoping to make it in the biz or at the very least anyone with a passion for music.

 2. Selling Sounds: The Commercial Revolution in American Music by David Suisman

 This book takes a slightly different turn in that in that this work focuses on the commercialization of sound and music.
 It explores how and why our current music industry came to be, across the legal, personal, and economic realms.
 It explores the culture of music that we live in today, one in which we are constantly listening to music whether through our own earbuds and Spotify playlists or the seemingly endless stream of Christmas music playing in your local grocery store.

 Honorable Mentions: Just Kids by Patti Smith; Uncommon People: The Rise and Fall of The Rock Stars by David Hepworth; Yeah!
 Yeah!
 Yeah!: The Story of Pop Music from Bill Haley to Beyoncé by Bob Stanley; All Shook Up: How Rock ‘n’ Roll Changed America by Glenn C. Altschuler

 What do you think?

 How do you find time to read for fun during a busy semester?
 What’s the best book you’ve ever read for a class?
 Any majors and books I missed?
-Let us know in the comments below and be on the lookout for part two!
+Let us know in the comments below!